nvelden/geneviewer/README.md

 ## GCVieweR

-**GCVieweR** provides a streamlined tool for visualizing gene clusters in R, with capabilities for comparing multiple clusters, customizing color schemes, and adding labels, annotations, and interactive tooltips for enhanced genomic data analysis.
+**GCVieweR** is an R package designed for gene cluster visualizations.
+It allows side by side visualization of multiple clusters and has options to add a legend, labels, annotations, and interactive tooltips.

 ## Installation